-- (2) The notice must specify the grounds for the proposed dissolution and state that unless the grounds for dissolution have been rectified within 90 days following the delivery or publication of notice: - (a) the secretary of state will dissolve the corporation; and - (b) the corporations will forfeit its right to carry on business within the state. - (3) If the corporation does not correct each ground for dissolution or demonstrate to the reasonable satisfaction of the secretary of state that each ground determined by the secretary of state does not exist within 90 days after service of the notice, the secretary of state shall administratively dissolve the corporation by signing a certificate of dissolution that recites the ground or grounds for dissolution and its effective date.
-The secretary of state shall file the original of the certificate and serve a copy on the corporation under [section 45]. - (4) A corporation administratively dissolved continues its corporate existence but may not carry on any business except that necessary to wind up and liquidate its business and affairs under [section 188] and notify claimants under [sections 189 and 190].
+(2) The notice must specify the grounds for the proposed dissolution and state that unless the grounds

+1 for dissolution have been rectified within 90 days following the delivery or publication of notice:

+- (a) the secretary of state will dissolve the corporation; and - (b) the corporations will forfeit its right to carry on business within the state.

+(3) If the corporation does not correct each ground for dissolution or demonstrate to the reasonable satisfaction of the secretary of state that each ground determined by the secretary of state does not exist within 90 days after service of the notice, the secretary of state shall administratively dissolve the corporation by signing a certificate of dissolution that recites the ground or grounds for dissolution and its effective date.
+The secretary of state shall file the original of the certificate and serve a copy on the corporation under [section 45].

-(5) The administrative dissolution of a corporation does not terminate the authority of its registered agent.
+- (4) A corporation administratively dissolved continues its corporate existence but may not carry on any business except that necessary to wind up and liquidate its business and affairs under [section 188] and notify claimants under [sections 189 and 190]. - (5) The administrative dissolution of a corporation does not terminate the authority of its registered agent.

+NEW SECTION.
 Section 195.
 Reinstatement following administrative dissolution.
 (1) A corporation administratively dissolved under [section 194] may apply to the secretary of state for reinstatement within 5 years after the effective date of dissolution.
 The application must:

-- (a) state the name of the corporation and the effective date of its administrative dissolution; - (b) state that the ground or grounds for dissolution either did not exist or have been eliminated; and - (c) state that the corporation's name satisfies the requirements of [section 39]. - (2) The corporation shall submit with its application for reinstatement: - (a) a certificate from the department of revenue stating that all taxes imposed pursuant to Title 15 have been paid: - (b) a filing fee, which must be set and deposited by the secretary of state in accordance with 2-15-405; and - (c) all annual reports not yet filed with the secretary of state and related fees and penalties. - (3) If the secretary of state determines that the application contains the information, documents, and fees required by subsections (1) and (2) and that the information, documents, and fees are complete and correct, the secretary of state shall cancel the certificate of dissolution and prepare a certificate of reinstatement that recites the determination and the effective date of reinstatement, file the original of the certificate, and serve a copy on the corporation under [section 45]. - (4) When the reinstatement is effective, it relates back to and takes effect as of the effective date of the administrative dissolution, and the corporation resumes carrying on its business as if the administrative dissolution had never occurred.
+- (a) state the name of the corporation and the effective date of its administrative dissolution; - (b) state that the ground or grounds for dissolution either did not exist or have been eliminated; - (c) state that the corporation's name satisfies the requirements of [section 39]; and - (d) contain a certificate from the department of revenue reciting that all taxes imposed pursuant to Title15 have been paid. - (2) If the secretary of state determines that the application contains the information required by subsection (1) and that the information is correct, the secretary of state shall cancel the certificate of dissolution and prepare a certificate of reinstatement that recites the determination and the effective date of reinstatement, file the original of the certificate, and serve a copy on the corporation under [section 45]. - (3) When the reinstatement is effective, it relates back to and takes effect as of the effective date of the administrative dissolution, and the corporation resumes carrying on its business as if the administrative dissolution had never occurred.

+NEW SECTION.
 Section 196.
 Appeal from denial of reinstatement.
 (1) If the secretary of state denies a corporation's application for reinstatement following administrative dissolution, the secretary of state shall serve the corporation under [section 45] with a written notice that explains the reason or reasons for denial.

-(2) The corporation may appeal the denial of reinstatement to the district court of the first judicial district within 30 days after service of the notice of denial is effected.
-The corporation appeals by petitioning the court to set aside the dissolution and attaching to the petition copies of the secretary of state's certificate of dissolution, the corporation's application for reinstatement, and the secretary of state's notice of denial.

-- (3) The court may summarily order the secretary of state to reinstate the dissolved corporation or may take other action the court considers appropriate. - (4) The court's final decision may be appealed as in other civil proceedings.
+- (2) The corporation may appeal the denial of reinstatement to the district court of the first judicial district within 30 days after service of the notice of denial is effected.
+The corporation appeals by petitioning the court to set aside the dissolution and attaching to the petition copies of the secretary of state's certificate of dissolution, the corporation's application for reinstatement, and the secretary of state's notice of denial. - (3) The court may summarily order the secretary of state to reinstate the dissolved corporation or may take other action the court considers appropriate. - (4) The court's final decision may be appealed as in other civil proceedings.